 Apply for the ASH Research Training Award for Fellows

-The Research Training Award for Fellows (RTAF) offers three funding opportunities for MD and MD-PhD researchers between their second and fifth year of fellowship.
+The Research Training Award for Fellows (RTAF) offers funding opportunities for MD and MD-PhD researchers who are between their second and fifth year of fellowship as of the application deadline.

 - Second Year of RTAF Support: for current RTAF recipients who want to apply for a second year of funding

-- Be a second- or third-year fellow in an ACGME or RCPSC accredited hematology, hematology/oncology, or hematology-related training program in the United States or Canada.
+- Be a fellow in an ACGME or RCPSC accredited hematology, hematology/oncology, or hematology-related training program in the United States or Canada.

 Other Eligibility Requirements